cividi/whitepaper/README.md

 We will evaluate and decide on the use of a widely accessible mobile-first user experience/user interface frameworks to develop our solution.
 Our products will be smooth, stable, minimalist, inviting play and experimentation.
 We aspire to the level of game design and industrial software when it comes to how intuitive and reliable our tools are in the hands of the users.
 This means bringing the best software and hardware engineering together into a comprehensively designed product.

 ![](Cividi 1.0.svg.png)
-_Mock-up of an early mobile app design_
+_Mock-up of an early idea for a mobile app connected to our platform_

 ---